cesarhcq/drwatson/README.md

-# GuntherBOT - Educational Robotic Platform
+# Watson UVC Robot - Autonomous Robotic Platform for Disinfection (Covid19)

-GuntherBOT is an educational robotic platform developed by [Acta Visio](http://www.acta-visio.com) for warehouse indoor environments.
-GuntherBOT is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
-GuntherBOT was developed with Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Mega and Raspberry Pi 3B.
+Watson UVC Robot is an autonomous robotic platform developed by [PUC Campinas](http://www.puc-campinas.edu.br) for classroom disinfection environments.
+Watson UVC Robot is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
+Watson UVC Robot is based on Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Mega and Raspberry Pi 4.

 Version | ROS Distro | Operating System
 ------------ | ------------- | ------------